Mourning: Buddhism

+In Buddhism, mourning is an opportunity to practice the core principles of impermanence, non-attachment, and compassion.
+While Buddhists feel the pain of loss like anyone else, their practices encourage letting go, finding peace, and expressing compassion for both the deceased and themselves.
+The perspective of rebirth and samsara also brings comfort, as it views death as a transition rather than an end.

 Christianity

 Eastern Christianity

 Orthodox Christians usually hold the funeral either the day after death or on the third day, and always during the daytime.
 In traditional Orthodox communities, the body of the departed would be washed and prepared for burial by family or friends, and then placed in the coffin in the home.
 A house in mourning would be recognizable by the lid of the coffin, with a cross on it, and often adorned with flowers, set on the porch by the front door.

 Special prayers are held on the third, seventh or ninth (number varies in different national churches), and 40th days after death; the third, sixth and ninth or twelfth month; and annually thereafter in a memorial service, for up to three generations.
 Kolyva is ceremoniously used to honor the dead.

 Sometimes men in mourning will not shave for the 40 days.
 In Greece and other Orthodox countries, it is not uncommon for widows to remain in mourning dress for the rest of their lives.

 When an Orthodox bishop dies, a successor is not elected until after the 40 days of mourning are completed, during which period his diocese is said to be "widowed".

 The 40th day has great significance in Orthodox religion, considered the period during which soul of deceased wanders on earth.
 On the 40th day, the ascension of the deceased's soul occurs, and is the most important day in mourning period, when special prayers are held on the grave site of deceased.

 As in the Roman Catholic rites, there can be symbolic mourning.
 During Holy Week, some temples in the Church of Cyprus draw black curtains across the icons.
 The services of Good Friday and Holy Saturday morning are patterned in part on the Orthodox Christian burial service, and funeral lamentations.